 - Codes – work items required to comply with New York State Uniform Fire Prevention Code, New York State Building Code and local codes.

 - Roof – repair or replacement (if life expectancy is less than 3 years).

-- Plumbing Systems – any work necessary to comply with the New York State Uniform Fire Protection and Building Code.
+- Plumbing Systems -work needed to comply with the New York State Uniform Fire Protection and Building Code.

-- Electrical Wiring – any work necessary to comply with Section 8 Existing Housing Quality Standards.
+- Electrical Wiring -work necessary to comply with Section 8 Existing Housing Quality Standards.

-- Heating Systems – installation or upgrading heating systems to maintain an interior temperature of at least 68 degrees F.
+- Heating Systems – installation or upgrading of heating systems to maintain an interior temperature of at least 68 F.

 - Structural – repair or replacement of any structural defects, such as settling of porches, foundations, rotted support columns, rotted subflooring, masonry, etc.

 - Lead Paint – reduction of lead-based paint hazards.

 - Windows – replacement or repair of broken sash or panes.